Open modal

 For simplicity’s sake, we’re going to refer to any four-sided shape, with two sets of parallel sides and four 90-degree corners as a rectangle, so a perfect square would also fall into this category.

-When measuring any surface that appears to be a rectangle there are occasionally small imperfections in the dimensions.
-For instance, when cabinets and drawers are built there can be slight bowing of a side or slight variations in the length of two opposite side of the unit making the shape slightly irregular.
+Occasionally, however, there are small imperfections in the dimensions.
+For instance, when cabinets and drawers are built, there can be slight bowing of a side or slight variations in the length of two opposite sides of the unit - this can make the shape slightly irregular.
 But, there’s any easy way to adjust for that!

 How to make sure you get the measurements right!